Shays's Rebellion: Impact on the Constitution

-Thomas Jefferson was serving as ambassador to France at the time and refused to be alarmed by Shays' Rebellion.
+Thomas Jefferson was serving as ambassador to France at the time and refused to be alarmed by Shays's Rebellion.
 He argued in a letter to James Madison on January 30, 1787, that occasional rebellion serves to preserve freedoms.
 In a letter to William Stephens Smith on November 13, 1787, Jefferson wrote, "The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
 It is its natural manure."
 In contrast, George Washington had been calling for constitutional reform for many years, and he wrote in a letter dated October 31, 1786, to Henry Lee, "You talk, my good sir, of employing influence to appease the present tumults in Massachusetts.
 I know not where that influence is to be found, or, if attainable, that it would be a proper remedy for the disorders.
 Influence is not government.
 Let us have a government by which our lives, liberties, and properties will be secured, or let us know the worst at once."

 Influence upon the Constitutional Convention

 At the time of the rebellion, the weaknesses of the federal government as constituted under the Articles of Confederation were apparent to many.
 A vigorous debate was going on throughout the states on the need for a stronger central government, with Federalists arguing for the idea, and Anti-Federalists opposing them.
 Historical opinion is divided on what sort of role the rebellion played in the formation and later ratification of the United States Constitution, although most scholars agree that it played some role, at least temporarily drawing some anti-Federalists to the strong government side.

 By early 1785, many influential merchants and political leaders were already agreed that a stronger central government was needed.
-Shortly after Shays' Rebellion broke out, delegates from five states met in Annapolis, Maryland from September 11–14, 1786, and they concluded that vigorous steps were needed to reform the federal government, but they disbanded because of a lack of full representation and authority, calling for a convention of all the states to be held in Philadelphia in May 1787.
+Shortly after Shays's Rebellion broke out, delegates from five states met in Annapolis, Maryland from September 11–14, 1786, and they concluded that vigorous steps were needed to reform the federal government, but they disbanded because of a lack of full representation and authority, calling for a convention of all the states to be held in Philadelphia in May 1787.
 Historian Robert Feer notes that several prominent figures had hoped that the convention would fail, requiring a larger-scale convention, and French diplomat Louis-Guillaume Otto thought that the convention was intentionally broken off early to achieve this end.

 In early 1787, John Jay wrote that the rural disturbances and the inability of the central government to fund troops in response made "the inefficiency of the Federal government more and more manifest".
 Henry Knox observed that the uprising in Massachusetts clearly influenced local leaders who had previously opposed a strong federal government.
 Historian David Szatmary writes that the timing of the rebellion "convinced the elites of sovereign states that the proposed gathering at Philadelphia must take place".
 Some states delayed choosing delegates to the proposed convention, including Massachusetts, in part because it resembled the "extra-legal" conventions organized by the protestors before the rebellion became violent.